 There’s some compelling research out there suggesting that an ample quantity of smiling and laughter actually increases your lifespan.
-So, if you’re default setting isn’t giddy, give some of these genuinely funny podcasts for a spin.
+So, if your default setting isn’t giddy, give some of these genuinely funny podcasts for a spin.

 There’s been a void in late night television ever since Conan left the network circuit.
 His quick wit and antics were worth staying up for, night in and night out.
 O’Brien’s latest podcast series reminds usof just how hilarious Coco is.
 Whether he’s making fun of his own athletic prowess, picking on an intern, or diving into one of his signature wormholes, the comedian remains one of the best around.
 And while a guy responsible for some of the best Simpsons episodes of all time can more than hold his own on tape, this series is extra good because it involves equally funny guests, like Charles Barkley, Sarah Silverman, and John Mulaney.